 This standard (Part 3) describes two different test procedures to determine the necessary system parameters for a specific system to be used in the computer model of the system which is to be tested.

-The described test method is developed for Domestic Hot Water System (DHWS) for typical single family houses, where the system can be tested in the laboratory, but in principle much bigger system can be treated in the same way when the system for practical reasons are to be in-situ.
+The described test method is developed for domestic hot water system (DHWS) for typical single family houses, where the system can be tested in the laboratory, but in principle much bigger system can be treated in the same way when the system for practical reasons are to be in-situ.
 The method is only restricted to be systems where it is not possible to establish verified models of the function of the systems.

 This revision has been taken up to keep pace with the latest technological developments.
 In this revision, the standard has been brought into latest style and format of Indian Standards, and references to Indian Standards, wherever applicable have been updated.